Could the Montreal Protocol be the world’s most successful treaty?

 What is the ozone?

-The Earth is surrounded by a layer of atmosphere that protects it from the sun’s ultraviolet rays.
-These rays can cause skin cancer, create cataracts in our eyes and impair our immune systems; they also threaten plant growth and food chains.
+The ozone is a layer of atmosphere that protects the Earth from the Sun’s harmful ultraviolet rays.
+Those rays can cause skin cancer, cataracts and impaired immune systems and threaten plant growth and food chains.

 A hole in one